-LIMIT CONTROLS ARE SAFETY DEVICES AND ARE NOT TO BE USED AS A THERMOSTAT.
+LIMIT CONTROLS ARE SAFETY DEVICES AND ARE $\underline{\mathsf{NOT}}$ TO BE USED AS A THERMOSTAT.

-The GB/GW models incorporate an outlet water probe consisting of two limit controls:
+The G(B/W) models incorporate an outlet water probe consisting of two limit controls:

-- An adjustable automatic reset limit control, that can be set to either 210°F (99°C) or 240°F (115°C) depending on the application. - 2.
-A fixed manual reset limit factory set at 250°F (121°C).
-If the manual reset should open due to high temperature the gas valves will close and the unit will go into lockout.
+- An adjustable automatic reset limit control, that can be set to either 210°F (99°C) or 240°F (115°C) depending on the application. - A fixed manual reset limit (ECO) factory set at 250°F (121°C).
+If the manual reset should open due to high temperature, the gas valves will close and the unit will go into lockout.

-If lockout occurs, manually push the ENTER/RESET push-button on the display panel to restart the boiler.
+If lockout occurs, manually push the ENTER/RESET button on the Display Board to restart the boiler.